-All obligations under the Credit Agreement are secured by the accounts receivable, inventory, intellectual property and certain other assets of the Company.
-The Credit Agreement contains restrictions on the Company's ability to pay dividends based on the amount the Company has available to borrow.
-The Credit Agreement includes customary affirmative and negative covenants, including financial covenants relating to the Company's fixed charge coverage ratio.
-The Company was in compliance with the debt covenants set forth in the Credit Agreement as of December 31, 2018.
+All obligations under the Credit Agreement are secured by 100% of our domestic, and 65% of our foreign, subsidiary equity interests, as well as accounts receivable, inventory, intellectual property and certain other assets owned by the Company.
+The Credit Agreement contains restrictions on the Company's ability to pay dividends or make distributions or other restricted payments if certain conditions in the Credit Agreement are not fulfilled.
+The Credit Agreement includes customary affirmative and negative covenants, including financial covenants relating to the Company's consolidated total leverage ratio and fixed charge coverage ratio.
+The Company was in compliance with the debt covenants set forth in the Credit Agreement as of December 31, 2019.